Trim GAA

-2011 Football Relegation
+2011 season

 Trim finished at the bottom of Group A, with 3 points from 5 games and point difference of -30, the lowest of any team that year.
 Trim's only win was a 1-15 to 1-10 defeat of Blackhall Gaels on 7 August 2011.
 Trim's first relegation play-off was against Nobber on 20 August, Trim were beaten 3-8 to 1-16.

 On 9 September 2011, Trim were beaten 1-11 to 2-9 by Duleek/Bellewstown in Páirc Tailteann in their second relegation play-off and were relegated to the Intermediate Football Championship.
 Trim were promoted to Senior Level football in 1949 and relegation ended a 62-year spell at Senior level, the second longest spell after Skryne who have been in the Senior Football Championship since 1938.